douglance/zrd/KEYBOARD_DEBUG.md

 ## Debug Mode Enabled

 The TUI now shows what keys your terminal is sending.
-When you run `zlyph`, you'll see debug output like:
+When you run `zrd`, you'll see debug output like:

 ```
 Key: Left, Mods: SUPER       # Cmd+Left